Lutheran Church – Missouri Synod

 The LCMS has congregations in all 50 U.S. states and two Canadian provinces, but over half of its members are located in the Midwest.
 It is a member of the International Lutheran Council and is in altar and pulpit fellowship with most of that group's members.
-The LCMS is headquartered in Kirkwood, Missouri, and is divided into 35 districts—33 of which are geographic and two (the English and the SELC) non-geographic.
+The LCMS is headquartered in Kirkwood, Missouri, a suburb west of St. Louis and is divided into 35 districts—33 of which are geographic and two (the English and the SELC) non-geographic.
 The current president is Matthew C. Harrison, who took office on September 1, 2010.

 History

 Origins

 The Missouri Synod emerged from several communities of German Lutheran immigrants during the 1830s and 1840s.
-In Indiana, Ohio, and Michigan, isolated Germans in the dense forests of the American frontier were brought together and ministered to by missionary F. C. D. Wyneken.
-A communal emigration from Saxony under Bishop Martin Stephan created a community in Perry County, Missouri, and St. Louis, Missouri.
+Isolated Germans in dense forests of the American frontier in Indiana, Ohio, and Michigan were brought together and ministered to by missionary F. C. D. Wyneken.
+A communal emigration from Saxony under Bishop Martin Stephan created a community in Perry County, Missouri, and in St. Louis.
 In Michigan and Ohio, missionaries sent by Wilhelm Löhe ministered to scattered congregations and founded German Lutheran communities in Frankenmuth, Michigan, and the Saginaw Valley of Michigan.

 Saxon immigration

 In the 19th-century German Kingdom of Saxony, Lutheran pastor Martin Stephan and many of his followers found themselves increasingly at odds with Rationalism, Christian ecumenism, and the prospect of a forced unionism of the Lutheran church with the Reformed church.
 In the neighboring Kingdom of Prussia, the Prussian Union of 1817 put in place what they considered non-Lutheran communion and baptismal doctrine and practice.
 In order to freely practice their Christian faith in accordance with the Lutheran confessions outlined in the Book of Concord, Stephan and between 600 and 700 other Saxon Lutherans left for the United States in November 1838.

-Their ships arrived between December 31, 1838, and January 20, 1839, in New Orleans, with one ship lost at sea.
+Their ships arrived between December 31, 1838, and January 20, 1839, in New Orleans with one ship lost at sea.
 Most of the remaining immigrants left almost immediately, with the first group arriving in St. Louis on January 19, 1839.
 The final group, led by Stephan, remained in New Orleans for ten days, possibly to wait for the passengers of the lost ship Amalia.
 The immigrants ultimately settled in Perry County, Missouri, and in and around St. Louis.
 Stephan was initially the bishop of the new settlement, but he soon became embroiled in charges of corruption and sexual misconduct with members of the congregation and was expelled from the settlement, leaving C. F. W. Walther as the leader of the colony.

-During this period, there was considerable debate within the settlement over the proper status of the church in the New World: whether it was a new church or whether it remained within the Lutheran hierarchy in Germany.
+During that period, there was considerable debate within the settlement over the proper status of the church in the New World: whether it was a new church or whether it remained within the Lutheran hierarchy in Germany.
 Walther's view that they could consider themselves a new church prevailed.